-Covid19 has advanced the conversation around ultra fast delivery speeds radically.
 Consumers have become totally comfortable with online ordering and expectations around delivery speed requirements have been changing quickly in the past 24 months.
-Instead of going in-person to stores to browse or grab essential items, consumers are now browsing online stores and ordering from local grocery and convenience stores for those essential items.
+Instead of going in-person to stores to browse or grab essential items, consumers now order online from e-retailers and from local grocery and convenience stores for those items.

-The need to provide super fast delivery is now something every single retailer needs to consider if they are to grow in the coming months.
+The need to provide super fast delivery is now something every single retailer needs to consider.
 Turnaround times for delivery are expected to be within 3 days for 90% of consumers and same day delivery is expected by up to 30% of shoppers.
-For local grocery and convenience stores the challenge is to provide ultra fast delivery within 1 hour or even 15 minute windows.
+For local grocery and convenience stores, the challenge is to provide ultra fast delivery within 1 hour or even 15 minute windows.

 What we will take a look at in this article: